pub struct ConfigurationLoader { /* private fields */ }Expand description

 which sources are added: sources added later take precedence over sources prior.
 Additionally, either a typed value

-), or the raw configuration data can be
+can be extracted from the configuration (into_typed), or the raw configuration data can be

-accessed via a generic API (into_generic
+accessed via a generic API (into_generic).

 §Supported sources